 Oceanic Kelvin waves have alternating warm and cold phases.
 The warm phase is indicated by dashed lines.
 Down-welling and warming occur in the leading portion of a Kelvin wave, and up-welling and cooling occur in the trailing portion.

 Low-level (850-hPa) Zonal (east-west) Wind Anomalies (m s-1)

-During late September and early October 2015, early January 2016, and late February 2016 westerly wind bursts were observed between 140°E and 140°W.
+During early January and late February 2016 westerly wind bursts were observed between 140°E and 140°W.